Mircea-MMXXI/azapy/README.md

 For each class of portfolios the following optimization strategies are
 available:
-  1. minimization of dispersion for a give expected rate of return
+  1. Minimization of dispersion for a give expected rate of return
-  2. maximization of generalized Sharpe ratio
+  2. Maximization of generalized Sharpe ratio
-  3. minimization of the inverse of generalized Sharpe ratio
+  3. Minimization of the inverse of generalized Sharpe ratio
-  4. minimum dispersion portfolio
+  4. Minimum dispersion portfolio
   5. Inverse-N risk optimal portfolio (optimal portfolio with the same dispersion measure as equal weighted portfolio)
-  6. maximization of expected rate of returns for a fixed value of risk aversion
+  6. Maximization of expected rate of returns for a fixed value of risk aversion

 B. "Naïve" portfolio strategies: